 Europe’s Juice spacecraft lifts off to explore Jupiter’s moons

-The spacecraft has begun the first leg of its journey to investigate whether the planet’s moons, Callisto, Europa and Ganymede, can support life.
+The spacecraft is making a 4.1 billion-mile journey which will take more than eight years.

-A European spacecraft has launched and is on its first leg of the journey to Jupiter in a mission to explore whether its ocean-bearing moons can support life.
+A European spacecraft is on its way to Jupiter in a mission to explore whether its ocean-bearing moons can support life.

 The six-tonne probe, named Juice (Jupiter Icy Moons Explorer), blasted off on an Ariane 5 rocket on Friday at 1.14pm UK time from the European spaceport in Kourou, French Guiana.

-Juice was due to take off on Thursday but weather conditions showed there was a risk of lightning, temporarily pausing what would have been the agency’s first attempt to send spacecraft to orbit another planet’s moon.
+Juice was due to take off on Thursday but weather conditions showed there was a risk of lightning.

 Onboard are 10 scientific instruments, which will investigate whether the gas giant’s three moons – Callisto, Europa and Ganymede – can support life in its oceans.